 Our Board and its Audit Committee are supported in their oversight of information technology and cybersecurity matters and risks by two management committees, the Operational Risk and Resilience Committee, which regularly reports to the Audit Committee, and the Information Security Steering Committee (the "ISSC").
-The ISSC is responsible for providing management oversight for our cybersecurity risk management program, and its membership includes our Chief Technology Officer and Corporate Information Security Officer, among other members of senior management.
-Our Chief Technology Officer and Corporate Information Security Officer have each served in various roles in information technology and/or information security for many years, and have extensive information technology and cybersecurity experience.
-The Chief Technology Officer, and Corporate Information Security Officer, alongside other multidisciplinary teams across the Company, work to monitor the prevention, detection, mitigation and remediation of cybersecurity incidents.
-The broad, crossfunctional management team leverages significant experience and expertise across a range of areas, including in managing risk, technology, and legal and regulatory affairs, among others, for assessing and managing cybersecurity risks.
+The ISSC is responsible for providing management oversight for our cybersecurity risk management program, and its membership includes our Chief Technology Officer and Corporate Information Security Officer have each served in various roles in information technology and/ or information security for many years, and have extensive information Security Officer, alongside other multidisciplinary teams across the Company, work to monitor the prevention, detection, mitigation and remediation of cybersecurity incidents.
+The broad, cross-functional management team leverages significant experience and expertise across a range of areas, including in managing risk, technology, and legal and regulatory affairs, among others, for assessing and managing cybersecurity risks.